- You are here:

 Ask your advisor to change your campus from "Atlanta" to "Lorraine."
 Spend a semester or more at Georgia Tech-Lorraine.

 Contact the Georgia Tech-Lorraine office in Atlanta to let us know of your intent by May 1 for the Fall semester, and by October 1 of the previous year for the Spring semester.
+Contact Andrea Gappell if you have any questions on the program.

 Current Georgia Tech Students in the OMSCS Program